Top Pages

 Detecting Those Plotting against You

 There are no signals in body language that specifically indicate a person is plotting against you.
 It all happens at a far more basic level than that.
 For example, if someone is plotting against you, they are likely to show signs of dislike or contempt.
 Not looking at you while you're talking or looking at others while you're talking is a common indicator of dislike.
 Microgestures like flash sneering or sighing are also signs of dislike or contempt.
 Much like a liar's, a plotter's key gestures are unlikely to be congruent with their words.
 They might be able to fake some of their body language, but they're unlikely to be able to fake all of it.
 If their social veneer is friendly and these indicators are present and they would have something to gain by "throwing you under the bus", then you might have a plotter on your hands.
-We used to say that when someone like that pats you on the back, they're just conducting a reconnaissance for a knife.Critical Thinking Test
+We used to say that when someone like that pats you on the back, they're just conducting a reconnaissance for a knife.See Also

 - Do you disagree with something on this page?